konstantin-vantukh/tfi/README.md

 # tfi
-Implementation of the TF/IDF algorithm.
+Implementation of the TF part of the TF/IDF algorithm.
+It relies on the list of stopwords to single out the significant tokens instead of using IDF.